Aggravation Or Exacerbation Of Preexisting Conditions

 New Jersey Attorney Assisting Injured Workers With Complex Claims

 Workers’ compensation is a mandatory program that covers almost all employees and employers in the state of New Jersey.
 When an employee is injured or becomes ill during the course and scope of his or her employment, he or she may file a claim for benefits, such as medical treatment or disability payments.
 While there must be some connection between the work injury or illness and the employee’s job, the fact that the employee had a preexisting condition does not necessarily mean that he or she cannot receive workers’ compensation benefits.
-The seasoned New Jersey workers’ compensation lawyers at the Law Offices of Jonathan F. Marshall regularly handle cases involving an aggravation or exacerbation of a preexisting condition.
+The seasoned New Jersey workers’ compensation lawyers at the Law Offices of Jonathan F. Marshall regularly handle cases involving an aggravation or exacerbation of preexisting conditions.
 We will be glad to explain your legal rights in such a situation if you have recently been injured on the job.

 While having a preexisting condition such as back pain, an old knee injury from high school sports, or a respiratory illness can add layers of complexity to a workers’ compensation claim, it does not necessarily prevent an injured worker from being eligible for benefits like paid medical care, temporary total disability benefits, or permanent total disability benefits.
 The employer and its workers’ compensation insurance carrier may argue that the employee’s preexisting condition is the sole source of the injury or illness from which he or she suffers, but it is ultimately up to an administrative law judge to determine whether a certain claim is compensable under New Jersey law.